gi1mic/teensy2dmd/README.md

 This is a project to create a low cost animated 128x32 LED display for the marquee of a MAME Arcade cabinet.

+You can change the defines if you only want to drive a single 64x32 panel and I have tested it using four 64x32 panels with a simple code change.

 The hardware consists of:

+  2 x 64x32 P5 Led panels
+  1 x 5V 3A mains power supply (for the panels)
+  1 x Teensy3.6
-  two daisy chained 64x32 P5 Led panels, a 5V 3A mains power supply for the panels, a Teensy3.6, a SmartmatrixV4 board providing the interconnect between the teensey3.6 and the HUB75 interface used by the LED panels and a SD card
+  1 x SmartmatrixV4 (providing the interconnect between the teensey3.6 and the HUB75 interface used by the LED panels 1 x SD card

 The software is  a merger of the Animated GIF example from the smartmatrixV4 library and the Arduino zmodem example see:
 	https://github.com/pixelmatix/SmartMatrix